unix/func/docs/guide.md

 ## Publish

-You can learn more techniques of publishing with reference to [How to publish documents](/publish.md), but now we don't have to care too much, try publishing your package directly on NPM with `npm publish`!
+Try publishing your package directly on NPM with `npm publish`!